 How many people attend the ALA Midwinter Meeting?

-Total attendance is approximately 11-12,000, typically including over 9,000 paid registrants (including full, one-day and exhibits-only registrants), plus exhibitor staff, ALA staff and guests.
+Total attendance is approximately 9-10,000, typically including over 7,000 paid registrants (including full, one-day and exhibits-only registrants), plus exhibitor staff, ALA staff and guests.
 On average, 18% of attendance is regional.
-Again, attendance varies by city.
-At the 2003 Midwinter Meeting in Philadelphia, over 45% of attendees came from Pennsylvania, New Jersey, Massachusetts, Washington DC, Maryland and Virginia.

 How many exhibitors participate in the ALA Annual Conference and Midwinter Meeting?